MatthewTully/simple-chat-server/README.md

 # simple-chat-server
 A simple chat server built in Go.

+The application allows Peer to Peer chat rooms to be setup for simple text based communication.
+All communication between client and host server is encrypted.

 The application can be run as a host server, or a connecting client.
+One user runs the application as the host and then other users can connect with the hosts IP and port.

 Running as a Client is the default mode.

 >Server is volatile storage.
 Message history is lost when pushed from the history buffer, or when the server is shut down.
 Buffer size is configurable in the settings.
 When a user joins the server, the history is shared immediately.